NVlabs/DG-Net-PP/README.md

 ### Testing

 We provide the trained DG-Net++ models which can be used for DG-Net++ performance evaluation.
-You may download the models from [[Google Drive]](https://drive.google.com/file/d/18rXbDnoTveZ85p4m9mORnikcBsU1rQQu/view?usp=sharing) or [[Baidu Disk]](https://pan.baidu.com/s/1fabMBnFYf1dLsykAkc9sYg) with password: r3d4, and then move these models to the `outputs`.
+You may download the models from [[Google Drive]](https://drive.google.com/file/d/18rXbDnoTveZ85p4m9mORnikcBsU1rQQu/view?usp=sharing) or [[Baidu Disk]](https://pan.baidu.com/s/1fabMBnFYf1dLsykAkc9sYg) with password: r3d4, and then move these models to the `outputs/`

 ```
 ├── outputs/